Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. _grpc-get-instance-info:

-.. function:: GetInstanceInfo(blockHash: BlockHash, contractAddress: ContractAddress) -> JsonResponse
+.. function:: GetInstanceInfo(block_hash: BlockHash, address: ContractAddress) -> JsonResponse

    Get information about the given smart contract instance in the given block.

-   :param blockHash: The given block.
+   :param block_hash: The given block.
-   :type blockHash: |grpc-block-hash|_
+   :type block_hash: |grpc-block-hash|_
-   :param contractAddress: The smart contract instance.
+   :param address: The smart contract instance.
-   :type contractAddress: |grpc-contract-address|_
+   :type address: |grpc-contract-address|_
    :returns: Information about the smart contract instance, or ``null`` if
              either the block hash or contract address is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?InstanceInfo`` (see JSON schema below)